arbor-sim/arbor/miniapp/README.md

 - `synapses_per_cell` the number of synapses per cell, must be in the range `[0,cells-1]`
 - `compartments` the number of compartments per segment.

 All cells have identical morphology, a soma with a dendrite attached.
-The dendrite branchesas illustrated (roughly) below
+The dendrite branches as illustrated (roughly) below

 ```